 Tribute Scoring Formula: Supply Center Count + Survival Bonus +/- Tribute

-Topping the board is very valuable in Tribute.
+Topping the board can be very valuable in Tribute.
 Players should aim to top the board, up to the point that there really is little hope of achieving it.
 In that case, players should aim to survive and keep the board-topper as small as possible.

 Want to read more?
 Check out “To Whom Tribute Is Due”, the Diplomacy World article by War Weasel Brandon Fogel.